dojo/docs/dojo/declare.rst

 But you don't have to worry in the constructor.
 As we said above, superclass constructors are *always* called automatically, and *always* before the subclass constructor.
 This convention reduces boilerplate in 90% of cases.
 If it doesn't fit your needs see `Advanced techniques`_ below.

-For all other methods, you can use ``this.inherited(arguments)`` to call the superclass method of the same name.
+For all other methods, you can use ``this.inherited()`` to call the superclass method of the same name.
 Take for example:

 .. code-block :: javascript
   :linenos: